TituxMetal/fullstack-task-manager-client/README.md

 ## Run the app:

+Make sure to setup the port and database uri in a dev.env file or in environment variables

+If you have Docker installed just run `yarn docker:mongo` to start a mongodb container named mongoDev.

 - in dev mode with `yarn dev` and open http://localhost:3000 in your browser.
 - in production mode with `yarn build && yarn start` and open http://localhost:3000 in your browser

 ## Run the app with Docker

-Build the Docker image with `docker build -t task-manager .` then run `docker run -d --rm --name task-manager -p 80:3000 task-manager` and open http://localhost in your browser.
+Build the Docker image with `docker build -t task-manager .` then run `docker run -d --rm --name task-manager -p 80:3000 --link mongoDev:mongo task-manager` and open http://localhost in your browser.

-Or simply push the image from the docker hub with `docker pull tuximetal/fullstack-task-manager:1.0.0` and run it with `docker run -d --rm --name fullstack-task-manager -p 80:3000 tuximetal/fullstack-task-manager:1.0.0` and open http://localhost in your browser.
+Or simply pull the image from the docker hub with `docker pull tuximetal/task-manager:0.0.2` and run it with `docker run -d --rm --name task-manager -p 80:3000 --link mongoDev:mongo -e MONGO_URI=mongodb://mongo:27017/task-manager tuximetal/task-manager:0.0.2` and open http://localhost in your browser.